davidwisch/physicscode/site/examples/physics_numerical_euler.md

 These are 2D simulations (that is, they track the X and Y coordinates and can account for a simple constant horizontal force (drag or push)).

+**NOTE** that some of the programs could be expressed with fewer lines of code but they're written the way they are to maintain a comfortable level of abstraction.

 **Choose a language:**

 * [Python](#python)